jbowes/repl/content/strategies-for-asynchronous-apis.md

 - `status` on job-specific indirect resources (for example creating a `Job` to track sewing a new Cat Bonnet)

-Both of these styles can handle asynchronous resource creation, modification, or deletion, whereas direct creation of a job-speicic resource like an `Import` may complicate your API for modification or deletion.
+Both of these styles can handle asynchronous resource creation, modification, or deletion, whereas direct creation of a job-specific resource like an `Import` may complicate your API for modification or deletion.
 An import resource can be useful to track when a single entity was imported into a system, but pairing it with a `Deletion` resource, or placing long-running delete status directly on the imported entity makes less sense.